 Much like accounting firms, the ‘About Us’ page bridges the gap between organization and clientele as it creates a bond that allows the firm to present more relevant results in relation to the client interests and needs.
 This is especially advantageous for lawyers as it allows them to promote themselves on the website and connect with potential clients.

 Law Firms in the Time of COVID-19

 According to Web Marketing Content organization Paper Street, the legal industry is one of the least-affected by COVID-19.
 This is because of the efficiency to update their online presence such as ensuring the public that they can still operate (albeit remotely or over Skype, Zoom, etc).
-Furthermore, this allows the firm-in-question to experiment outside of their niche in order to shift from their core area and serve a diverse market.
-Specializing in a certain market that may be heightened during this time would be a massive bonus for the law firm’s chances of gaining notoriety.
+Combine this new normal with SEO for law firms and you will be able to experiment outside of your niche in order to shift from your core area and serve a diverse market.
+Specializing in a certain market that may be heightened during this time would be a massive bonus for your law firm’s chances of gaining notoriety.

 It’s also a good time to update old blog posts, adding additional content such as strategies on how to deal with legal issues during pandemia, and also cleaning, auditing, and updating meta-features to fit with the relevant keywords that correlate with any new services.

-Investment during this time – while a gamble, has great potential to produce positive results as the world slowly starts to have greater demand for services.
+Investment in SEO for law firms during this time – while a gamble, has great potential to produce positive results as the world slowly starts to have greater demand for services.
 Therefore, hiring the necessary freelancers to ramp up business for specific departments is a risk worth taking.
-While competitors scramble for workers after COVID-19, a law firm with a comprehensive website able to serve diverse clients stays one step ahead of the game.
+While competitors scramble for workers after COVID-19, a law firm with a comprehensive website able to serve diverse clients will stay one step ahead of the game.